MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-class-drivers.md

 - The driver sets the MOUSE\_MOVE\_ABSOLUTE flag in **Flags**.

 - If the input should be mapped by Window Manager to an entire virtual desktop, the driver sets the MOUSE\_VIRTUAL\_DESKTOP flag in **Flags**.
-If the MOUSE\_VIRTUAL\_DESKTOP flag is not set, Window Manager maps the input to only the primary monitor.
+If the MOUSE\_VIRTUAL\_DESKTOP flag isn't set, Window Manager maps the input to only the primary monitor.

-The following specifies, by type of device, how these special requirements for an absolute pointing device are implemented:
+The following list specifies how these special requirements for an absolute pointing device are implemented, by type of device:

 - HID devices: